LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 4. Put [https://auth.businesschat.apple.com](https://auth.businesschat.apple.com) in Allowed Origins & Allowed Web Origins
 5. On the same screen, go to the bottom and select advanced settings -> Endpoints
 6. Copy Auth URL, Token Url, Client Secret (It is at the top) and put it in your register.apple.com portal
-7. Once Apple approves the new auth details, use the Structured Content to trigger the Bubble.

 ### Checking for Apple Auth device compatibility